MohamedMohsen01/E-commerce-Sales-Analysis-SQL/README.md

 6. **Data Integration:**
  > - After cleaning and transforming the data, I validated the results to ensure accuracy and integrity.
 I worked with multiple data sources, I merged or joined      datasets based on common identifiers or keys to combine relevant information into a unified dataset.

+**Exploratory Data Analysis (EDA):**
+ > What are the different store types in the dataset?
+Is there a difference in sales between the different store types?
+Which store has the highest total sales and which store has the lowest total sales?
+How does each department perform in the best performing store?
+How does each department perform in the worst performing store?
+What is the highest weekly sales in each department?
+How does the presence of holidays impact sales in different stores?
+How does temperature relate to sales in the top-selling store (Store 33)?